AndrewAkinson/python3-therion-analyzer/README.md

-  -h, --help            show this help message and exit -t, --trace           be verbose about which files are visited -a, --absolute-paths  report absolute paths in spreadsheet -e, --extra           include extra star commands -s, --silent          run silently
+  -h, --help            show this help message and exit -t, --trace           be verbose about which files are visited -a, --absolute-paths  report absolute paths in spreadsheet -e, --extra           include extra keywords
+  -s, --silent          run silently
   -o OUTPUT, --output OUTPUT
                         optionally, output to spreadsheet (.ods, .xlsx)